intake/intake/docs/source/glossary.rst

         dependencies that it requires (e.g., Intake and any additional :term:`Driver`), so that Conda can install those automatically.
 Packages can be created locally, or can be found on `anaconda.org`_ or other package repositories.

+    Data-set
+        a specific collection of data.
+The type of data (tabular, multi-dimensional or something else) and the format (file type, data service type) are all attributes of the data-set.
+In addition, in the context of Intake, data-sets are usually entries within a :term:`Catalog` with additional descriptive text and metadata and a specification of *how* to load the data.

     Data User
         a person who uses data to produce models and other inferences/conclusions.
 This